-A review of the Kroll report's recommendations relating to ethical leadership and training reveals that of 15 recommendations advanced by Kroll, one recommendation to adopt a disciplinary matrix was rejected outright and eight were either still under study and/or only partially implemented.
-The status of one recommendation which called for the implementation of an ethics campaign within the NCSHP is described as "ongoing" and lists the NCSHP's Public Information Officer as a having a key role in the implementation when this same officer, a Major, resigned in June 2010 while allegedly under inquiry for sending inappropriate text messages to his secretary.
+A review of the KROLL report's recommendations relating to ethical leadership and training reveals that of 15 recommendations advanced by KROLL based on the Q2 2010 report provided to the Leadership Advisory Group in July 2010:

+- 1. One recommendation to adopt a disciplinary matrix was rejected - 2.
+Eight recommendations were either still under study and/or only partially implemented. - 3.
+The status of one recommendation, KROLL Recommendation #11, which called for the implementation of an ethics campaign within the NCSHP is complete and described as "ongoing" after being implemented on July 7th, 2010.
+The Patrol issues a Code of Conduct, which all sworn members must read and sign.
+As new members are employed with the Patrol, the signing and acknowledgment of the Patrol's Code of Conduct will be "ongoing".
+The outdated Q2 Report lists the NCSHP's former Public Information Officer as having a key role in the implementation in 2008, when this same officer, a Major, resigned in June 2010 while allegedly under inquiry for sending inappropriate text messages to his secretary.